 Always check out what other buyers are saying before moving on to a seller's description and FAQ sections.

-Now is the time to bargain and outline your exact requirements so that they can provide the best service possible.
+During that conversation is the time to bargain and outline your exact requirements so that they can provide the best service possible.

 How can you tell fake reviews from real ones?